-The flow at the South Australian border is approximately 6 GL/day and will remain steady at around 6 GL/day over the coming week depending on river operations.
+The flow at the South Australian border is approximately 6 GL/day and will decrease to around 4-5 GL/day over the coming week depending on river operations.

 The current flow at the border comprises the full September Entitlement Flow (4.5 GL/day), water for the environment and interstate trade adjustments.